asiftm/Databases/AstraDB_Document/readme.md

 - :link: [cqlsh: the CQL shell](https://cassandra.apache.org/doc/latest/cassandra/managing/tools/cqlsh.html)

 6. Use **Connect** tab to explore options of connecting to the database.
-7. Use secrets from token generation step to connect this database with :link: [Python demo](document_demo.py).
+7. Use secrets from token generation step to connect this database with :link: [document_demo.py](document_demo.py).

+---

 ## 💡 References
 :link: [Datastax](https://www.datastax.com/)